mitchellkolb/SecureDove/readme.md

 ---
 # Acknowledgments
-This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS XXX - XXX in the Spring of 2022.
+This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 428 - XXX in the Fall of 2023.
+Our original repository can be found at this link.
+I forked it so I could add our documents and make the readme include more detail.
+Here is the original repo: [CptS428-ABFMJ-SecureDove](https://github.com/AliDzulfiqar/CptS428-ABFMJ-SecureDove)